NBC Radio Network: Affiliates

-From the network's formation, NBC was a dominate force on the radio landscape.
+From the network's formation, NBC was a dominant force on the radio landscape.
 In 1932, out of the 40 clear-channel stations licensed by the Federal Radio Commission (FRC), 28 were affiliated with either NBC network, 13 were affiliated with CBS, and two were independents.
 By 1939, the Red and Blue networks were competing with CBS and the Mutual Broadcasting System in providing nationwide coverage.
 NBC advertising rate cards of the period listed "basic" and "supplemental" affiliated stations.
 Advertisers were encouraged to buy time for their programs on the full "basic" line-up (plus any "supplemental" stations they wished) but this was open to negotiation.
 It was not unusual for Red Network advertisers to place shows on Blue Network stations in certain markets (and the other way around).
 Supplemental stations were generally located in smaller cities away from the network trunk lines.
 Such stations were usually offered to advertisers on both the Red and Blue Network line-ups.

 As of early 1939, the Red Network was divided into five geographical regions.
 The East consisted of 16 basic and 16 supplemental stations; the Midwest had 8 basic and 15 supplemental stations; the South had 7 basic and 30 supplemental stations; Mountain had 2 basic and 9 supplemental stations, and Pacific had 5 basic and 7 supplemental stations.
 For example, in Louisville, Kentucky, a larger market, the basic station was WAVE, the supplemental was WGRC—also a primary Mutual affiliate.